Tag Archives: list

 • Getting married puts you and your mate on some sort of next level of peace.
 It also puts you in a place where you are completely committed to working your arse off giving it all you’ve got.

 • Twitter is just easier and far more immediate than blogging: fact.
-I like that, but I miss writing.
+I like that.

 1. The small, insignificant things don’t matter.
 These aren’t the droids you’re looking for, move along.